rust-lang/blog.rust-lang.org/content/Project-Goals-2025-April-Update.md

 <!-- this comment helps to convince the markdown parser to do the right thing -->

 We've modified codegen so that we guarantee that `x.use` will do a copy if `X: Copy` is true after monomorphization.
-Before this change the desugaring to `clone` occured only before monomorphization and hence it would call the `clone` method even for those instances where `X` is a `Copy` type.
+Before this change the desugaring to `clone` occurred only before monomorphization and hence it would call the `clone` method even for those instances where `X` is a `Copy` type.
 So with this modification we avoid such situation.

 We are not working on convert `x.use` to a move rather than a clone if this is a last-use.